asgrahamups/minijava-compiler/README.txt

 # quicksilver

 In it's current state Quicksilver is a compiler for mini-java (http://www.cambridge.org/us/features/052182060X/).
-Instead of outputing bytecode, this compiler decompiles mini-java programs into full MIPS assembly.
+Instead of outputing bytecode, this compiler compiles mini-java programs into full MIPS assembly.
 To use the compiler, simply clone the "WorkDir" folder, compile all java programs in all folders, and use the command

 java compiler.RunCompiler PROGRAM_FILE_PATH mips -> ASSEMBLY_FILE_NAME.txt